 On the Senior side, we held our largest event in more than a decade.
-Ida Lewis Yacht Club Race Committee set up a 16 mile course around government marks starting right outside Newport Harbor.
-The fleet ranged from a TP 52 to a fifty foot schooner built a hundred years ago.
-In between were sport boats, Herreshoff S boats, and real dual purpose racer-cruisers.
+Ida Lewis Yacht Club Race Committee set up a 16-mile course around government marks starting right outside Newport Harbor.
+The fleet ranged from a TP 52 to a 50-foot schooner built one hundred years ago.
+In between were sport boats, Herreshoff S-Boats, and real dual-purpose racer-cruisers.

-The regatta also had a class for the seven S-boats that registered.
-These are 28 foot wooden daysailors that were designed and built in the 1920’s and 30’s.
+The regatta also had a class for the seven S-Boats that registered.
+These are 28-foot wooden daysailers that were designed and built in the 1920’s and 30’s.
 They are distinctive as they sport very curved wooden masts.
 Tough to sail well and a bit fragile, the class hits a tender spot in the hearts of many sailors on the bay.
 The RC gave them two shorter races.
-Starts were closely fought as you would expect in a one design class.
+Starts were closely fought as you would expect in a one-design class.
 Once on the course, the boats spread out as some handled the chop and puffy winds better than others.

 More racing events to consider: https://nbya.org/nbya-racing-events/ Race Results: https://yachtscoring.com/event_results_cumulative.cfm?eID=13071